CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2019-12-28-false-sharing-tutorial.md

 2. Data-Value Invariant - The value at any given memory location *A* at the start of an epoch is the same as the value of the memory location at the end of its last read-write epoch.

 Invariant 1 shows why sharing read-only data is OK while sharing writable data can cause performance problems.
-When one core wants to write to a memory location, access must be taken away from other cores (to keep them from reading old/stale values).
-Access is revoked through invalidations copies of the data other cores have in their cache hierarchies.
+When one core wants to write to a memory location, access to that location must be taken away from other cores (to keep them from reading old/stale values).
+Access is taken away by invalidating copies of the data other cores have in their cache hierarchy.
 Once the core trying to perform a write has gained exclusive access, it can perform its write operation.

 But what exactly is getting invalidated?
 Typically, it is a cache-line/block.
 Cache-lines/blocks strike a good balance between control and overhead.
 Finer-grained coherence (say at the byte-level) would require us to maintain a coherence state for each byte of memory in our caches.
 Coarser-grained coherence (say at the page-level) can lead to the unnecessary invalidation of large pieces of memory.